 - Submit a proposal for the thesis to the thesis adviser in the semester in which the student is enrolled in ENGL 4398.

 - Include a significant scholarly component to the thesis, including a creative thesis.

 - Complete ENGL 4398 and 4399 with a grade of “A.”

-- Declare his or her intention to be considered for Honors by submitting a written application to the chair of the department, along with a formal recommendation from the thesis adviser.
+- Declare his or her intention to be considered for Honors by requesting approval from the chair of the department, with prior approval from the thesis adviser.

-- Submit a completed draft of the senior thesis to the thesis adviser and to a second faculty reader approved by the departmental Honors committee.
+- Submit a completed draft of the senior thesis to the thesis adviser and to a second faculty reader.

-- Submit the completed senior thesis to the departmental Honors committee, along with formal recommendations from the thesis adviser and second reader.
+- Submit the completed senior thesis to the departmental Honors committee, with the consent of the thesis adviser.

-After evaluating the quality of the senior thesis, the Honors committee will decide whether to confer or not to confer departmental Honors.
+After evaluating the quality of the senior thesis, the Honors committee will decide whether or not to confer departmental Honors.